beaucarnes/c-py/TUTORIAL.md

 - When `cards` is passed in to the function, the code will look like this: `random.shuffle(cards)`

-## 220. Use pop to remove an element from a list.
+## 220. Use pop to remove an item from a list

 ### 220.1